BOJ on campaign trail to promote cheap loan scheme

 How much each bank can borrow from the BOJ will depend on how quickly they ramp up lending to companies, a rule aimed at encouraging borrowing.
 The BOJ will lend at 0.1 percent.

-The loan scheme is different from the BOJ's main monetary easing tool, an asset-buying and lending programme, under which it pumps money into the economy via asset purchases and market operations.
+The loan scheme is different from the BOJ's main monetary easing tool, an asset-buying and lending program, under which it pumps money into the economy via asset purchases and market operations.

-The BOJ has several loan programmes aimed at jump-starting the fragile economy and end nearly two decades of deflation.
+The BOJ has several loan programs aimed at jump-starting the fragile economy and end nearly two decades of deflation.
 But it rarely conducts a nationwide tour to brief on the launch.

 Under heat from Prime Minister Shinzo Abe, the BOJ delivered its fourth shot of monetary stimulus in five months in January, pledging to pump 101 trillion yen this year into the economy and make open-ended asset purchases from next year.